m-stoeckel/ar-sudoku-simulation/docs/source/training.rst

 - the MNIST_ dataset of 70,000 hand-written digits,
 - the `Handwritten Characters Database`_ of 62,382 hand-written digits,
 - a dataset of unknown license we simply call the 'Digit Dataset' of 8,235 machine-written digits,
-- a dynamic dataset of machine-written characters in 325 fonts generated through this project,
+- a dynamic dataset of machine-written characters in 325 open-domain fonts generated through this project.

 Additionally we created and annotated a test dataset of 5,427 cells generated from real Sudokus after passing through our CV pipeline.